top of page

 29 January - The feast of San Costanzo, Patron Saint of Perugia

 One of the reasons that time in Umbria seems to stand still, are the traditions in which for centuries the same rituals are repeated.
-I love that about this region.
-It must give the Perugini a great connection with the ancestors, since they experienced the same festivities and celebrations.
+It must give the Perugini a great connection with their ancestors, since they experienced the same festivities and celebrations.
 Thanks to such festivals and the stories that accompany them, the medieval city comes alive.

 This is also true for the festivities in honour of San Costanzo, which take place every year at the end of January.